Do people go through life on a predetermined path, like a straight line?

 "Well, hello there!
 It's nice to meet you, Roland!"
 She said as she came in.

-Dr. Hutchins was cheery, maybe too cheery for a normal doctor.
+Dr. Hutchins was cheery.
+Maybe too cheery considering the circumstances.
 She extended her hand to me and I shook it.

 "You too," I replied.